 Lastly, we loaned one to folks whose job it is to go up masts all day long.
 Rigger Dave Chard had his team at Black Rock Boat Works took it for a work week.
 As you might imagine (or have paid for), hauling large people up the rig, with tools, is not a fun part of the workday.
 The Ewincher yielded grins as “the little guy” got to stay on deck for a change while he ground the 200-pound rigger quickly – and importantly, smoothly – up various large rigs.
 And, he got to keep his head up and watch his mate’s progress instead of head down in the traditional grinding position, straining to hear the “Hold!” and “Go!” calls from aloft.

 If you read our piece last month titled “The Ahhh Moment,” you can relate to how this product might keep an older sailing couple cruising more enjoyably for years to come.
 At two grand it is obviously an investment, but compared to the overall costs of sailing or any number of items needed in the powerboat world, our feeling is that this is an extremely cost effective product.
 A last point on that…we didn’t try it, but as a part of the man overboard kit this could be a real lifesaver.
 The Ewincher comes with the handle, battery, 12-volt charger, 110-volt charger, winch handle pouch, and a carrying case.
 For bigger boats or heavy users, a second battery is an option.
 We only charged it once through all of our tests and never got into the second battery.
 (We think the riggers did though!)

-The Ewincher can be purchased through the UK Sailmakers online store at uksailmakers.com/ewincher2 (Yep, another advertiser).
+The Ewincher can be purchased through Black Rock Boat Works (Yep, another advertiser).
+Email them at email@example.com.
 The cost is $1,999 plus $25 for shipping anywhere in the United States or $50 to Canadian addresses.
 There are also a number of videos there, as well as on the manufacturer’s website at ewincher.com. ■